spraoi/spraoi.ai/src/articles/dont-let-your-love-for-code-make-you-a-bad-engineer.md

 To make it possible for others to write these sequences, I’ve written tests and documentation, and attempted to keep both up-to-date.
 However, when things go wrong, or another requirement comes through, I’m still on the hook.
 The kicker?
-It’s possible that the majority of this work could have been avoided (without forfeiting any functionality).
+It’s possible that the majority of this work could have been avoided.

 Well after the creation of the request composer, I stumbled across another AWS
 service: Step Functions.
 The first paragraph on their homepage states: